 Feel the drum beat.
 Hear the singing.
 See the colors.
 Admire the detailed regalia, skilled footwork and precise movements.
 This is a powwow.
-See the Eastern Shoshone Powwow in June, Ethete Celebraton in July and the Northern Arapaho powwow in August.
+See the Eastern Shoshone Powwow in June, Ethete Celebration in July and the Northern Arapaho powwow in September.
 Weekly dance exhibitions are held in Lander and Riverton June-August.
 See the complete 2017 Powwow Schedule.

 Feel the Experience